Josh Sims (footballer): New York Red Bulls (loan)

 On 7 August 2019, Sims joined New York Red Bulls on loan until the end of the calendar year.
 On 20 October 2019, Sims scored his first goal as a professional to help New York to a 1–0 lead against Philadelphia Union in the 2019 MLS Cup Playoffs, New York would eventually lose 4–3 in overtime.
 After appearing in nine matches and scoring one goal, Sims' loan with New York Red Bulls was extended until 30 June 2020.

 Doncaster Rovers (loan)

 Sims moved to League One side Doncaster Rovers on 16 October 2020 on a three month loan.
-He scored his first goal for Doncaster, and his first professional goal in English football, in a 2-1 loss to Crewe Alexandra on 24 October 2020.
+He scored his first goal for Doncaster, and his first professional goal in English football, in a 2–1 loss to Crewe Alexandra on 24 October 2020.
 On 27 January 2021, it was announced that Sims had rejoined Doncaster for the remainder of the 2020–21 season.

 On 4 June 2021, Southampton confirmed that Sims had been released at the end of the 2020–21 season.

 Ross County

 On 14 February 2022, Sims signed for Scottish Premiership side Ross County.
+He left Ross County when his contract expired in July 2024.

+Yeovil Town

+On 15 August 2024, Sims signed for National League side Yeovil Town.